PieterCooreman/ChromeASP/README.md

 - IUSR (or Everyone) needs full permissions on Chrome.exe file
 - You have to create a folder on your system where Chrome stores logs/debugs - make sure to give IUSR permissions too
 - Requires aspLite, a light-weight framework for ASP/VBScript developers.
+- The default page is "default.asp" (see web.config).

 The script was tested on Windows 2019 (Amazon AWS) & 2022 (Azure) Server and on a local IIS8 (Windows 10).

-The default page is "default.asp".

 ## Configuration
 Default.asp holds 3 configurational settings: